simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 To remove an LDAP server, first remove the server from the ``simp_options::ldap::uri`` settings in Hiera.
 Give the clients time to update from the Puppet master so they do not attempt to call it.
-Then remove relevant settings from it's hiera.yaml file and run the Puppet agent.
+Then remove relevant settings from its hiera.yaml file and run the Puppet agent.

 Troubleshooting
 ---------------